You may choose to

 Genetic identification (DNA fingerprinting) can be

 used to determine paternity, help solve crimes, and identify a body.
-DNA

 Compatibility testing looks at genetic markers to see if an organ for transplant is suitable for a person who needs it.